photo of woman playing with her children

 Photo by Gustavo Fring on Pexels.com

-Tip 1: Letting My Kids Know They are Good Enough Builds Self-Esteem
+Tip 1: Letting My Kids Know They are Good Enough Builds Self-Esteem#

 Here’s the thing—no one is perfect, I know I’m certainly not, but how I tell one of my children how she did or didn’t do something right is crucial to building her self-esteem.
 For example, our home is not always neat in a household as busy as ours.
-So when my seven-year-old attempts to clean her room, I praise her for the job she did; I don’t criticize about the toys she didn’t put away.
+So when my seven-year-old attempts to clean her room, I praise her for the job she did; I don’t criticize her for the toys she didn’t put away.
 I love to see the joy on her face when she hears how much I appreciate her efforts.

-Tip 2: Empowering Children with Two Choices K
+Tip 2: Empowering Children with Two Choices K#

 In March, the temps aren’t quite balmy yet, but my eight-year-old son wants nothing to do with wearing a warm outfit.
 I’m happy to offer him two choices: shorts, a long-sleeved tee, and a jacket OR sweat pants and a heavy sweatshirt with a hat.
-He can decide, but then we’re done and moving on to breakfast, where he will get to choose cereal or waffles—lowering the stress for both situations!
+He can decide, but then we’re done and moving on to breakfast, where he will get to choose cereal or waffles, lowering the stress for both situations!

 practical parenting style